Speckled Scarf

 NOTE: Due to a miscalculation, we originally recommended 2 skeins of Color A for this project when 1 skein should be just enough.
 We used nearly every yard to make our Scarf.
 To avoid running short, please reuse your swatch yarn, double check your gauge, and be conservative with tails!

 - Color A: 1 skein of Purl Soho’s Linen Quill, 50% fine highland wool, 35% alpaca, and 15% linen.
-Each skein is 439 yards; approximately 439 yards required.
+Each skein of this fingering weight yarn is 439 yards; approximately 439 yards required.
 We used Kettle Black.

 - Color B: 1 skein of Purl Soho’s Linen Quill.
 Each skein is 439 yards; approximately 305 yards required.
 We used Pale Oats.